codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Find-command-in-depth-952b.md

 ## Different ways of `find`ing files

-To better understand this concept, click on the terminal an execute these commands to see the results printed:
+To better understand this concept, click on the terminal and execute these commands to see the results printed:

 __Find the _hello.txt_ file location by name:__